boazbk/tcs/lec_02_representation.md

 When discussing computation, it is important to separate the question of  __what__ is the task we need to perform (i.e., the _specification_) from the question of __how__ we achieve this task (i.e., the _implementation_).
 For example, as we've seen, there is more than one way to achieve the computational task of computing the product of two integers.

-In this lecture we  discuss the first question - how do we define a computational task.
+In this lecture we  focus on the **what** part, namely defining  computational tasks.
 For starters, we need to define the inputs and outputs.
 A priori this seems nontrivial, since computation today is applied to a huge variety  of objects.
 We do not compute  merely on numbers, but also on texts, images, videos, connection graphs of social networks, MRI scans, gene data, and even other programs.
 We will represent all these objects as __strings of zeroes and ones__, that is objects such as $0011101$ or $1011$ or any other finite list of $1$'s and $0$'s.

 ![We represent numbers, texts, images, networks and many other objects using strings of zeroes and ones.
 Writing the zeroes and ones themselves in green font over a black background is optional.](../figure/zeroes-ones.jpg){#figureid .class width=300px height=300px}

-Today, we are so used to the notion of digital representation that we do not find this surprising.
+Today, we are so used to the notion of digital representation that we are not surprised by the existence of such an encoding.
 But it is  a deep insight with significant implications.
-Many animals can convey a particular fear or desire, but what's unique about humans'  _language_ is that we use a  finite collection of basic symbols to describe a potentially unlimited range of experiences.
+Many animals can convey a particular fear or desire, but what's unique about humans is  _language_:  we use a  finite collection of basic symbols to describe a potentially unlimited range of experiences.
 Language allows transmission of information over both time and space, and enables societies that span a  great many people and accumulate a body of shared knowledge over time.

-Over the last several decades, we've seen a revolution in what we are able to represent and convey.
+Over the last several decades, we've seen a revolution in what we are able to represent and convey in digital form.
 We can capture experiences with almost perfect fidelity, and disseminate it essentially instantaneously to an unlimited audience.
-What's more, once information is in digital form, we can _compute_ over it, and gain insights that were simply not accessible in prior times.
+What's more, once information is in digital form, we can _compute_ over it, and gain insights from data that were not accessible in prior times.
 At the heart of this revolution is this simple but profound observation that we can represent an unbounded variety of objects using a finite set of symbols (and in fact  using only the two symbols ```0``` and ```1```).^[There is nothing "holy" about using zero and one as the basic symbols, and we can (indeed sometimes people do) use any other finite set of two or more symbols as the fundamental "alphabet".
 We use zero and one in this course mainly because it simplifies notation.]

-In later lectures, we will often fall back on taking this  representation for granted, and hence write something like "program $P$ takes $x$ as input" when $x$ could be a number, a vector, a graph, etc.,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
+In later lectures, we will often fall back on taking this  representation for granted, and hence write something like "program $P$ takes $x$ as input" when $x$ might be a number, a vector, a graph, or any other objects,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
 However, in this lecture, let us dwell a little bit on how such representations can be devised.

+## Examples of binary representations

-We note that in many instances, choosing the "right" string representation for a piece of data is highly nontrivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc..) is the object of intense research.
+In many instances, choosing the "right" string representation for a piece of data is highly nontrivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc..) is the object of intense research.
-But for now, we will  focus on describing some simple representations for various natural objects.
+But for now, let us start by describing some simple representations for various natural objects.

 ### Representing natural numbers

 Perhaps the simplest object we want to represent is a _natural number_.
 That is, a member $x$ of the set $\N = \{0,1,2,3,\ldots \}$.
 We can represent a number $x\in\N$ as a string using the _binary basis_.
-That is, we can write $x$ in a unique way as $x = x_02^0 + x_12^1 + \cdots + x_{n-1}2^{n-1}$  (or $\sum_{i=0}^{n-1} x_i 2^i$ for short) where $x_0,\ldots,x_{n-1}$ are zero/one and $n$ is the smallest number such that $2^n > x$.
-We can then represent $x$ as the string $(x_0,x_1,\ldots,x_{n-1})$.
+Specifically, every natural number $x$ can be written in a unique way as $x = x_02^0 + x_12^1 + \cdots + x_{n-1}2^{n-1}$  (or $\sum_{i=0}^{n-1} x_i 2^i$ for short) where $x_0,\ldots,x_{n-1}$ are zero/one and $n$ is the smallest number such that $2^n > x$ (and hence $x_{n-1}=1$ for every nonzero $x$).
+We can then represent $x$ as the string $(x_0,x_1,\ldots,x_{n-1})$.^[We can represent the number zero either as some string that contains only zeroes, or as the empty string.
+The choice will not make any difference for us.]
-For example, the number 35 will be represented as the string $(1,1,0,0,0,1)$ which we often also write as $110001$.^[Note that this is the reverse of the typical way we write numbers with the least significant digit as the rightmost one.
+For example, the number 35 is represented as the string $(1,1,0,0,0,1)$.^[Typically when people write down the binary representation, they would print the string $x$ in  _reverse order_, with the least significant digit as the rightmost one.
 Representing the number $x$ as $(x_{n-1},x_{n-2},\ldots,x_0)$ will of course work just as well (in some contexts this is known as "Big Endian" vs. "Little Endian" representation).
-We chose the particular representation above for the sake of concreteness but such low level choices will not make a difference in this course.]
+We chose the particular representation above for the sake of simplicity, so the the $i$-th bit corresponds to $2^i$, but such low level choices will not make a difference in this course.]

 We can think of a representation as consisting of    _encoding_ and _decoding_ functions.
 In the case of the _binary representation_ for integers, the _encoding_ function $E:\N \rightarrow \{0,1\}^*$ maps a natural number to the string representing it, and the _decoding_ function $D:\{0,1\}^* \rightarrow \N$ maps a string into the number it represents (i.e., $D(x_0,\ldots,x_{n-1})= 2^0x_0 + 2^1x_1 +\ldots + 2^{n-1}x_{n-1}$ for every $x_0,\ldots,x_{n-1} \in \{0,1\}$).
-For the representation to be well defined, we need every number to be represented by some unique string, which corresponds to requiring the _encoding_ function to be one-to-one, and the _decoding_ function to be _onto_.^[Recall that a function $f$ mapping a set $U$ to a set $V$ is _one-to-one_ if $f(x)\neq f(x')$ for every $x\neq x'$ in $U$, and is _onto_ if for every $y\in V$ there is some $x$ s.t. $f(x)=y$.]   also known as _bijections_.^[Note that since in our convention $\N$ includes zero, the set $\{0,1\}^*$ includes the empty (i.e., length zero) string which will represent the number zero.]
+For the representation to be well defined, we need every natural number to be represented by some  string, where two distinct numbers  must have distinct representations.
+This corresponds to requiring the _encoding_ function to be one-to-one, and the _decoding_ function to be _onto_.

+> # { .pause }
+If you don't remember the definitions of _one-to-one_, _onto_, _total_ and _partial_ functions, now would be an excellent time to review them.
+Make sure you understand _why_ the function $E$ described above is one-to-one, and the function $D$ is _onto_.

 ### Representing (potentially negative) integers